What will you experience when you stop smoking? Will the nicotine withdrawal symptoms make you struggle?

 Keep in mind that quitting smoking itself does not cause weight gain.
 Substituting cigarettes with food does.

-Exercise daily and eat at specific times every day.
-If you feel hungry outside those times drink plenty of water, a protein shake or eat an apple and snacks like carrot and celery.
+To avoid gaining weight, exercise daily and eat at specific times every day.
+If you feel hungry outside those times drink plenty of water, a protein shake, or eat an apple and snacks like carrot and celery.

 Lasts 2 weeks